oracle-devrel/cool.devo.build/README.md

 - `author:` can be a block of YAML data, or if the author has been permanently added to the site, the author's slug can be used.

     To specify author data in the front matter, use a block like this.
-Most fields are optional, fill out what's appropriate and leave out what's not:
+Other than "name" all fields are optional, fill out what's appropriate and leave out what's not:

     ```yaml
     author: